robrobbins/specford/README.md

 _put this in your spec and smoke it_

 ##.spec files
 You tell Specford what to do via '.spec' files.
 Those .spec files are made up of commands that are all **very minimal statements**.
 Before going into the '.spec' language, let's look at a small example:

     visit http://google.com:
-      $ body:
+      query body:
         text 'About Google' exists
         text 'Foo bar baz' doesNotExist